Is It Illegal to Not Give Insurance Details After an Accident

 If you’ve been in an accident, one of the first things you should do is exchange insurance information with the other driver.
 But what if the other driver doesn’t have insurance?
 Or what if they refuse to give you their insurance information?

 In either of these cases, you may be left wondering what to do next.
 Here’s what you need to know about failure to provide insurance details after an accident.
+If the Other Driver Doesn’t Have Insurance

 If the other driver doesn’t have insurance, you may still be able to recover damages from your own insurer if you have uninsured motorist coverage.
 Uninsured motorist coverage is optional in some states and required in others.
-Even if it’s not required, it’s a good idea to purchase this type of coverage so that you’re protected in case of an accident with an uninsured driver.

-If the other driver refuses to give you their insurance information or otherwise fails to provide it, your options for recovery may be limited.
+If You Can’t Get the Other Driver’s Insurance Information If the other driver refuses to give you their insurance information or otherwise fails to provide it, your options for recovery may be limited.
 In some states, leaving the scene of an accident without exchanging information is a crime.

 So, if possible, get the license plate number of the other car and contact the police.
 The police can help track down the other driver and get their insurance information for you.